 It is further MOVED that a dialog be commenced with the National Council of Volunteer Exam Coordinators concerning the appropriate scope and comprehensiveness of the Technician Class exam relative to the operating privileges conveyed by that license class.

-.
+The Board voted unanimously to ADOPT Mr. Frenaye’s Motion.

-50. Mr. Frenaye moved, seconded by Mr. Vallio, that:
+58. Mr. Frenaye moved, seconded by Mr. Vallio, that: